EBI-Metagenomics/EMG-docs/docs/npm-package.rst

     <script async src="https://jsfiddle.net/mgnify_ebi/xgw1e43a/embed/"></script>

-Go Term charts
+GO Term charts
 --------------
-The following chart can also be loaded in bar chart form using the GoTermBarChart class.
+The following chart can also be loaded in bar chart form using the GOTermBarChart class.

 .. raw:: html